Cat & Dog Teeth Cleaning in St. Paul, MN

 Signs Your Pet Needs Professional Teeth Cleaning

 While brushing your pet’s teeth does have a positive impact on their dental health, these signs indicate that your pet will need professional dental care in order to reverse the effects of disease.
-Schedule a dental cleaning if you notice any of the following:
+Schedule a teeth cleaning if you notice any of the following:

 - Bad breath